craigfrancis/framework/framework/0.1/doc/system/response.md

-# Response helper
+# Response object

-The response helpers are just a way of collecting all the content that will be sent back to the browser, or whatever made the request.
+The response objects are just a way of collecting all the content that will be sent back to the browser, or whatever made the request.

 This is nearly always going to be the **HTML response**, which builds its content using a [view](../../doc/setup/views.md) and [template](../../doc/setup/templates.md).